 Hedging refers to the process of mitigating the risks of an open position.
 For example, let;’s suppose that you have £20,000 invested in an ETF that tracks the FTSE 100.
 With the uncertainties of Brexit looming, you want to protect your investment.
 At the same time, you don’t want to cash out your ETF.

-A sensible solution would be to short-sell some FTSE 100 futures.
+One method could be to short-sell some FTSE 100 futures.
 In doing so, you would buy yourself 3 months to make a decision on whether or not you should keep your ETF position open, or sell it.
 In theory, you’ll break even regardless of what happens to the value of the FTSE 100 while the futures contract is still open, as both potentialities are covered.

 Trade on the Fundamentals